kmaterna/MCMC_geometryinv/README.md

 * In MEDIUM MODE, the Length and Width will be computed by Wells and Coppersmith (1994) scaling relationships in order to reduce the number of parameters.
 If you care which relationship is used, you can set the "style" to be ss, reverse, normal, or None.
 * In the config file, you specify a fixed parameter by writing it out:
     * strike = 34
-* In the config file, you specify an inverted parameter by either:
+* In the config file, you specify priors for an inverted parameter by either:
     * strike = uniform(0,90)
     * strike = normal(45,20)
 * Support for normal and uniform distributions as priors right now